Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/statements/permissions.md

 );
 ```

 In the example above, the `for` statement defines permissions for multiple actions: `Create`, `Delete`, `Select`, and `Update`.
 It specifies the condition that the field "name" should be equal to "Oyedayo".
-This means that the permissions for these actions will be granted only when the field "name" matches the specified value.
+This means that

+the permissions for these actions will be granted only when the field "name" matches the specified value.

 You have now learned how to define permissions using the `for` statement in SurrealDB.
 Use this statement to specify the desired access control for different actions or CRUD operations in your database.
+While it is commonly used when defining tables or fields, it may also be utilized for access control for other objects in the future.